RhizomeDB/dbsp-notes/README.md

 A circuit is an embedding of a [PomoRA] query plan into a directed (potentially cyclic) graph whose vertices ([nodes]) represent computation over [streams], and whose edges describe those streams.

-Circuits MAY contain subcircuits, which MUST represent recursive subcomputations that evaluate to a fixed point every iteration.
+Circuits MAY contain subcircuits, which MUST represent recursive subcomputations that evaluate to a fixed point by the end of every iteration.
 For each iteration, a circuit is run by evaluating its nodes (subcircuits and single nodes) in some topologically sorted order, until a fixed point is reached.

 ## 2.7 Stream

 A stream is an infinite sequence of values, each associated with subsequent timestamps.
 It is RECOMMENDED that streams not be reified directly, and they MAY instead be modeled as cells containing the element field in the stream at the current timestamp.

-The edges between nodes in a circuit describe streams of values flowing from the output of one node to the input of another, and these edges SHOULD be defined in terms of the IDs of the nodes they connect.
+The edges between nodes in a circuit describe streams of values flowing from the output of one node to the input of another.
+It is RECOMMENDED that these edges be defined in terms of the IDs of the nodes they connect.

 ## 2.8 Node